Matt-prog/DateTime/README.md

 getAlarm(short *hour, short *minute, short *second);
 getAlarm(short *hour, short *minute);
 ```
-These four functions will fill your variables (have to be long) with time and date of alarm setting.
+These four functions will fill your variables (have to be short) with time and date of alarm setting.
 To pass argument use & pointer before variable.

 `onDays(byte *days, count);` Sets days of week, when alarm can ring.
 This setting is usable only when repeating is enabled.
 First paramenter is byte array of days, for example: `byte days[] = {WD_SUNDAY, WD_FRIDAY};`.
 Second parameter is count of days in this array.
 If you change this array after this assignment, set days will change too.

-`onDays();` This function without any parameter clear this setting.
+`onDays();` This function without any parameter clear this setting (sets that every day in week is available).

 `enable(enable);` Enables or disables alarm.